lucasvianav/nvim/README.md

 * `:ToggleTermRight`: open terminal in the right
   * You can exit terminal mode with `jk` and `<C-\><C-N>`.
 * `:Rpdf`: helps **r**eading a **pdf** inside neovim (writes the pdf text to a new buffer)
+* `:DelSessions`: deletes current session
+  * This'll delete both the Session.vim in the current working directory, as well as this session's Startify entry at ~/.config/nvim/session.
+  * For more info about sessions, read [this](#sessions).

 #### Interacting with VSCode